HOLIDAY IN THE SUN

 “Oh, sure!” smiled Kate and followed the man to his shop.
 Madam?
 Noone has ever called me madam before, Kate thought to herself and a big smile appeared on her face.

-She entered the shop and an intense smell of the incense sticks hit her nose.
-When the merchant laid the twentieth dress on the counter, Kate felt like in a fairy tale…
+She entered the shop and an intense smell of burning incense sticks hit her nose.
+When the merchant laid the twentieth dress on the counter, Kate felt like in a fairy tale.

 “Oh, please, stop.
 I really appreciate your kindness, but you don’t need to show me more…”